-Finally, for obvious historical reasons, numerous alumni of our Law School now occupy leadership positions at the South African Bar and Bench.
-Other law graduates have also distinguished themselves in the public service, commerce, corporate world as well as in other civil society organisations.
-Since 2003, the School has been running a programme whereby former graduates are invited to the campus so as to interact with current students and staff for a day or two.
-This interactive programme continues to mentor, motivate and inspire our students to graduate and exit the University with a high level of self-confidence, dignity and a competitive edge to excel in any career path that they elect.
+Since 2003, the School of Law has been running a programme whereby some alumni are invited back to the University to interact with the current law students and staff for a day or two.
+The programme continues to mentor, motivate and inspire our students to graduate and exit the University with a high level of self-confidence, dignity and the competitive edge to excel in any career path that they elect to pursue.

 As the University celebrates 100 years, we are continuing to ask questions about how best to improve legal education.
 I invite you to visit and explore what distinguishes our law school.
 Come and speak to our experts and spend time with our inspiring students.
 Please join us as we enter the second century of our University and assist us where you can, in inventing the future.

 Nelson R. Mandela School of Law

 Tel: 043 704 7531